m1n7exe/ASG1/README.md

 ## Motivation:
 As Lewis Carroll said:

-> Actually, the best gift you could have given her was a lifetime of
+> Actually, the best gift you could have
-> adventures.
+> given her was a lifetime of adventures.

-If i were to want to go overseas with my girlfriend to a beautiful relaxing definition with beaches and lots of blue colour.
+If i were to want to go overseas with my girlfriend to a beautiful destination.
+I would not want to go through the hassle of planning the destination.
+I would prefer an agency do it for me so I can focus on planning the important things that we will be doing instead.
+As a result of that pain point, a service that can provide travel packages for the type of vacation that we want would be of great use.
+Lovers could give each other the adventure that they will have in their beautiful journey, allowing them to make beautiful memories that will stick with them throughout their relationship.

 ### Home
 A video background to make the entire home page dynamic.
-With animated test from js to make it visually appealing.
+With animated test using javascript to make it visually appealing.

 ### Destinations/Countries
 * Svalbard, Norway